AdobeDocs/commerce-operations.en/help/configuration/security/secure-cron-php.md

 ## Verify cron is secure

-The easiest way to verify that `pub/cron.php` is secure is to verify that it's creating rows in the `cron_schedule` Magento database table after you set up password authentication.
+The easiest way to verify that `pub/cron.php` is secure is to verify that it is creating rows in the `cron_schedule` Magento database table after you set up password authentication.
 This example uses SQL commands to check the database, but you can use whatever tool you like.

 >[!INFO]
 >
->The `default` cron you're running in this example runs according to the schedule defined in `crontab.xml`.
+>The `default` cron you are running in this example runs according to the schedule defined in `crontab.xml`.
 Some cron job runs only once a day.
 The first time you run cron from the browser, the `cron_schedule` table is updated, but subsequent `pub/cron.php` requests run at the configured schedule.

 **To verify cron is secure**: